Frequently Asked Questions

 - What times are available for the computer labs?

-Please reference the link below for hours and location of student computer labs.
+Please see here for hours and location of student computer labs.

 - What certificates, diplomas or degrees does the Office Administration (formerly Office Systems Technology) area offer?